sudoRicheek/Meme-makeawwr/README.md

 # Meme-makeawwr
- Just a fun project exploring OpenCV and Tkinter for making an app to create memes
+ Just a fun project for making an app to create memes !

 ***This is under active development***